ulfbou/Dx.Domain/docs/OVERVIEW.md

 - Not a runtime-first safety net; correctness is primarily compile-time and invariant-driven.
 - The kernel forbids semantic expansion, not mechanical support.

+**The principle of "Internal" applies to architectural intent.** While the C# `internal` keyword is our primary enforcement tool, the boundary is defined by the public domain vocabulary.
+Even if a primitive is technically accessible to infrastructure via testing bridges, it remains "internal" to the kernel's mechanics.

 The design favors friction that teaches.
 Misuse should be mechanically hard or impossible.
 Correct usage should be obvious from the types.